 - Half day options or full day options

-At our Little Saints Preschool, religious instruction begins with instilling the concept of the Imago Dei (image of God) into the minds of the students, helping them to understand themselves in the image and likeness of God the Father, Our Creator.
+At our Little Saints Preschool, religious instruction begins with instilling the concept of the Imago Dei (image of God).
 Students are introduced to basic Catholic prayers and traditions, such as the Rosary, and the Mass.
-Further, the students are introduced to the standard of the virtues and rewarded on a weekly basis with the rest of the school for excellence in the theological and human virtues.
 Classroom prayer and prayer celebrations that follow the Catholic liturgical year are a part of the curriculum as are many Bible stories and songs for the children’s enjoyment.
-St. Peter School, to which our Little Saints Preschool belongs, has for its central mission to teach, model, and nurture Gospel values in the Catholic tradition.
-Learn more about our faith-based culture.

 Personal development includes knowing name and age, eventually learning address, phone number and birth dates, caring for one’s own physical needs, separating from parent with increasing ease and learning to respect oneself and others as well as the belongings of both.
 Social development at our preschool includes cooperative play, sharing, following directions, and conversation skills with peers and adults, and respect for the legitimate authority of teachers and other adults.